matthew-brett/greater-data-science/greater_data.md

 As Python has become standard for scientific computing, it has started to change the way that we teach.
-When the student understands simple code in a language like Python, it is often revealing to use code to link the underlying mathematics to its implementation in code.
-Students can understand the math through the code, and explore the algorithms used for the analysis by reading and modifying the analysis code.
+When the student understands simple code in a language like Python, it is often revealing to link the underlying mathematics to its implementation in code.
+Students can understand mathematics through the code, and explore the algorithms used for the analysis by reading and modifying the analysis code.

 ### Agile development process